engineyard/ey-docs/pages/environment-rebuild.md

 * You need to attach a new or different ip address to the environment.

-* When upgrading a Database Instance there is no way to "terminate" and re-provision the DB instance separately.
-You will need to rebuild the complete environment.
+* When upgrading a database instance there is no way to "terminate" and re-provision the DB instance separately.
+You need to rebuild the complete environment.